North Hatley: In media

 North Hatley was mentioned in the television show The X-Files as the location of the Cigarette Smoking Man's hideout (in the episode "The Red and the Black").

 North Hatley was the setting for the 2003 film Hatley High.
 Some of its landmarks, including the North Hatley sign, can be seen throughout the movie.
 However, the bulk of the movie was filmed in Hudson.

 Notable people

-Several Canadian Modernist poets, including F. R. Scott, Louis Dudek, Ralph Gustafson, Ronald Sutherland, and D. G. Jones, have lived in North Hatley.
+Several Canadian Modernist poets, including F. R. Scott, Louis Dudek, Ralph Gustafson and D. G. Jones, have lived in North Hatley.

-It is also home to many artists and craftspeople, including Emily LeBaron, an artist, antiquarian, art teacher and community organizer, and also Naisi LeBaron, known locally for her "art naive" paintings of village life in North Hatley and environs, as well as local graphic artist Mellanie Beauchamp.
+It is also home to many artists and craftspeople, including Emily LeBaron, an artist, antiquarian, art teacher and community organizer.

-North Hatley also has in its history philanthropists well committed to their community, such as Arthur Russell Virgin and Janet Blake.
+North Hatley also has in its history philanthropists well committed to their community, such as Janet Blake.